-Usually, birth injuries are minor and not a cause for serious alarm.
-During the delivery of a baby the natural forces of labor and delivery can often result in benign injuries like
+Usually, birth injuries are minor and are not a cause for serious alarm.
+The natural pressure and forces of labor and delivery can often result in benign injuries like:

-There’s likely no need to worry if these injuries are present in your newborn as most will resolve themselves over time and without any additional treatment.
+There’s likely no need to worry if these injuries are present in your newborn as most will resolve over time without any additional treatment.

-The distinction between a birth injury and disorder depends on whether the cerebral palsy is congenital, meaning the baby was born with the disorder, or acquired.
-If the CP was acquired then it occurred after the baby was born as a result of risk factors like:
+The distinction between a birth injury and disorder depends on whether cerebral palsy is caused by congenital factors, meaning a baby was born with the disorder, or if it was caused by acquired conditions.
+If an infant acquired cerebral palsy then it occurred after the baby was born as a result of risk factors like:

-If the injury occurred as a result of negligence, either due to the action or inaction of medical personnel, then it might be grounds for a lawsuit to help cover the lifetime costs of the child’s treatment for CP.
+If the injury occurred as a result of negligence, either due to the action or inaction of medical personnel, then it might be grounds for a medical malpractice lawsuit.
+By filing a lawsuit, you may be able to recover compensation to help cover the lifetime costs of your child’s ongoing cerebral palsy treatment.

 Birth Defect or Birth Injury?

 To better support your child it’s important to understand the difference between a birth defect and a birth injury.
 A birth defect is often an inherited disorder that occurs after conception or shortly before or during birth, while a birth injury is caused by factors right before or during delivery and may be preventable with proper medical care and attention.